griendt/gd6/docs/docs/phases/4_movement.md

 ## Invasion

+An invasion is resolved by following these steps in order:

-An invasion comes at the cost of a certain penalty: the attacker will suffer `2` damage before being able to deal any damage.
+1. The attacker will suffer `2` damage as an invasion penalty before being able to deal any damage.
+2. If the defender has Landmines, then Landmines will explode one-by-one, dealing `1` damage each, until either there are no attackers or no Landmines left.

-After this initial penalty, the attacker and defender both suffer `1` damage simultaneously.
-This repeats until at most one party has any units left.
+3. The attacker and defender both suffer `1` damage simultaneously.
+Repeat this step until at most one party has any units left.

 * If the defending units are all defeated, the territory becomes neutral.
 If the target contains a Bivouac, it is destroyed.
 * If the invader still has units left, they will proceed to move as usual.